 - "Mind Essence" for Mindforce chips (not recommended for beginners)

 Weapons and decay

 Weapons, just like all items in Entropia Universe, have a specific value you can sell them for to the Trade Terminal (TT), consequently called "TT value" or even shorter "TT".
 Each single use of an item decreases the TT value a tiny little bit, this is called "decay".
 At some point the value of a item is that low that it cannot be used anymore.

 Limited and unlimited weapons

 There are 2 basic types of items: Limited items and Unlimited items.
 Limited items have an (L) at the end of their name.
-Unlimited items can be repaired at repaired at repair terminals if they are not at their maximum TT value, unlimited items cannot be repaired, once they reached their minimal usable condition they cannot be used anymore, never ever.
+Unlimited items can be repaired back to full tt value at repair terminals.
+Limited items cannot be repaired, and once they reached their minimal usable condition they cannot be used anymore, never ever.

 How to get a weapon

 The recommended way for beginners to get a weapon is obtaining them from tutorial missions, alternatively or in addtion from the Trade Terminal